stimahan/cis655-final-project/README.md

         raise HTTPException(status_code=500, detail=str(e))
 ```

 8. run the cloud sql proxy, it should return "Listening on...".
 If you see this, keep this open and open another tab.
+You will do this anytime you want to connect the session.
 ```
 ./cloud-sql-proxy [PROJECT-ID]:[REGION]:[INSTANCE-ID]
 ```